-From January 1, 2015 until December 3, 2015 the City's potable water was disinfected using chlorine at facilities located at Water Process Centre in the village of Extension.
-From December 4 until the end of the year the City's potable water was treated at the new South Fork Water Treatment Plant.
-Water is no longer treated at Water Process Centre and this facility is scheduled for decommissioning in 2016.
+From January 1, 2016 until December 3, 2016 the City's potable drinking water was treated at South Fork Water Treatment Plant.
+Water is no longer treated at Water Process Centre and this facility is scheduled for decommissioning in 2017.